Bank of Canada Decreases Rate by 0.25%

 New Brunswick & Federal Taxes, Rebates and Regulation

 New Brunswick has simplified land transfer taxes and offers no rebates.
-Though full exemptions are available certain types of transfer requirements are met.
+Though full exemptions are available, certain transfer requirements are met.
 Please review in detail to see if these additional taxes impact you.
 We have included links to the taxes and additional links if any programs exist for rebates.

 The federal government announced a measure to prohibit non-Canadians from purchasing residential property in Canada for 2 years in Budget 2022.
 The legislation known as the Prohibition on the Purchase of Residential Property by Non-Canadians Act was passed on June 23, 2022.
 This law will come into effect on January 1, 2023, for two years ending on December 31, 2025.